Jack Nicholson: 1958–1969: Early roles and breakthrough

 Nicholson first came to California in 1950, when he was 13, to visit his sister.
 He took a job as an office worker for animation directors William Hanna and Joseph Barbera at the MGM cartoon studio.
 They offered him an entry-level job as an animator, but he declined, citing his desire to become an actor.
 While accepting the Cecil B. DeMille Award at the 56th Golden Globe Awards, he recalled that his first day as a working actor (on Tales of Wells Fargo) was May 5, 1955, which he considered lucky, as 5 was the jersey number of his boyhood idol, Joe DiMaggio.
 He trained to be an actor with a group called the Players Ring Theater, after which he found small parts performing on the stage and in TV soap operas.
 He made his film debut in a low-budget teen drama The Cry Baby Killer (1958), playing the title role.
 For the next decade, Nicholson frequently collaborated with the film's producer, Roger Corman.
-Corman directed Nicholson on several occasions, such as in The Little Shop of Horrors as undertaker (and masochistic dental patient) Wilbur Force; in The Raven; The Terror, where he plays a French officer seduced by an evil ghost; and The St. Valentine's Day Massacre.
+Corman directed Nicholson on several occasions, such as in The Little Shop of Horrors as undertaker (a masochistic dental patient) Wilbur Force; in The Raven; The Terror, where he plays a French officer seduced by an evil ghost; and The St. Valentine's Day Massacre.
 Nicholson frequently worked with director Monte Hellman on low-budget westerns; two of them—Ride in the Whirlwind and The Shooting—initially failed to interest U.S. film distributors but gained cult success on the French art-house circuit and were later sold to television.
 Nicholson also appeared in two episodes of The Andy Griffith Show, and starred as a rebellious dirt-track race driver in the 1960 film The Wild Ride.

 With his acting career foundering, Nicholson seemed resigned to a career behind the camera as a writer/director.
 His first real taste of writing success was the screenplay for the 1967 counterculture film The Trip (directed by Corman), starring Peter Fonda and Dennis Hopper.
 After first reading the script, Fonda told Nicholson he was impressed by the writing and felt it could become a great film.
 But Fonda was disappointed with how the film turned out and blamed the editing for turning it into a "predictable" film and said so publicly.
 "I was livid", he recalls.
 Nicholson also co-wrote, with Bob Rafelson, the movie Head, which starred The Monkees, and arranged the movie's soundtrack.